-Women continue to suffer from discrimination in many countries, including from child, early and forced marriage, violence inside and outside marriage and barriers to participation in education and employment.
+Women continue to suffer from discrimination in many countries, including from child and early marriage, forced marriage, violence and barriers to participation in education and employment.
 Sexual and reproductive rights and women’s equality are interdependent; both are necessary for the smaller families required for a sustainable future.

 Women are disadvantaged in relation to men in most, if not all, countries.
 In certain cases, this results in limited access to education, which, when combined with a traditionally subordinate status, limits women’s opportunities to develop independent economic roles or achieve positions of authority within society.

 Traditions of early marriage further reduce opportunities for education, autonomy and authority.
 Early marriage typically leads to larger families and can also result in greater prevalence of maternal death and injury related to childbirth and in additional difficulties in bringing up children.
 Following marriage, a woman’s lack of economic independence coupled with patriarchal traditions means that her ability to determine the number and spacing of children may be limited.

 Women are also vulnerable to violence and sexual assault, both within and outside marriage, further reducing their ability to play a full and independent role and potentially leading to unintended pregnancy.
 In situations of conflict, rape can even become a deliberate and systematic “weapon of war”.

 For environmental and sustainability reasons, as well as for reasons of equity and natural justice, we strongly support gender equality and the empowerment of women.
 These include:

 - ensuring full participation of girls and women in education;

 - allowing full participation of women in personal and family decisions — especially those relating to childbearing;